Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Qualitative Demonstration: From SoT Renders to 3D Meshes

-\section{Qualitative Demonstration: From SoT Traces to 3D Meshes}
+\section{Qualitative Demonstration: From SoT Renders to 3D Meshes}

-While Shape-of-Thought (SoT) primarily operates in the rendered 2D domain to internalize assembly logic, a key question remains: does the model learn true 3D structural constraints, or merely 2D visual mimicry?
-To validate the \textbf{geometric rationality} of our generated traces, we provide a qualitative proof-of-concept by "lifting" our 2D outputs into 3D meshes.

-We utilize an off-the-shelf mask-to-3D pipeline (specifically SAM 3D~\citep{sam3dteam2025sam3d3dfyimages}) to process the final generated view $v_N$ from our SoT model.
-As illustrated in Figure~\ref{fig:sot_to_mesh}, the results show that SoT outputs can be reconstructed into coherent 3D meshes.
+Shape-of-Thought (SoT) is trained and evaluated on rendered 2D assembly traces.
+Beyond the main benchmark, we examine whether its final renderings can serve as structured inputs for downstream image-to-3D reconstruction.
+As a qualitative demonstration, we apply an off-the-shelf mask-to-3D pipeline, SAM 3D~\citep{sam3dteam2025sam3d3dfyimages}, to selected SoT outputs.

-It is important to emphasize that this successful reconstruction is not primarily due to the capability of the lifting tool, but rather a direct consequence of the \textbf{structural clarity} and \textbf{distinct part segmentation} inherent in the SoT generation process.
-Unlike standard text-to-image models that often produce geometrically ambiguous textures or "dream-like" artifacts, SoT's visual chain-of-thought shows that: \begin{itemize} \item Component boundaries are sharp and explicitly defined (as shown in the segmentation map in Figure~\ref{fig:sot_to_mesh}, Left). \item The connectivity between parts (e.g., the stem connecting to the lamp shades) respects physical plausibility. \item The spatial layout is consistent enough to support depth estimation and mesh extraction. \end{itemize}
+As illustrated in Figure~\ref{fig:sot_to_mesh}, several generated renderings can be lifted into coherent meshes.
+The examples highlight a useful property of SoT renderings: clear part boundaries, visible component separation, and plausible contacts provide cues that downstream lifting tools can exploit.
+In the shown examples: \begin{itemize} \item Component boundaries are sharp and explicitly defined (as shown in the segmentation map in Figure~\ref{fig:sot_to_mesh}, Left). \item The connectivity between parts (e.g., the stem connecting to the lamp shades) respects physical plausibility. \item The spatial layout is consistent enough to support depth estimation and mesh extraction. \end{itemize}

-Therefore, the fact that a straightforward, inference-only lifting tool can derive clean 3D topology from our 2D traces serves as a qualitative proxy suggesting SoT captures some geometric regularities that support 3D-consistent composition.
+These observations suggest that SoT renderings can provide useful structural cues for lifting.
+A systematic study of native 3D asset generation would require dedicated 3D metrics and baselines, and is left to future work.